Adelaide’s First AFL Game

 Many interstate observers wanted to know more about the “young” wingman who had 22 kicks, seven handballs and booted two goals in a performance widely rated as the best of the lot.

 Marshall, in fact, was the oldest of the Crows to make his AFL debut that night (at 30 years and 265 days).
-He had already played 322 SANFL games for Glenelg, where he played in two premierships (1985-86) and won a best-and-fairest in 1990, but had never attracted any strong interest from VFL clubs.
+One of 17 to play their first AFL game that night, Marshall had already played 322 SANFL games for Glenelg, where he played in two premierships (1985-86) and won a best-and-fairest in 1990, but had never attracted any strong interest from VFL clubs.

 These are the men who will forever be known as the first Crows.